-Freshmen: Students who wish to enter Upper Iowa University directly from high school or with less than 24 semester hours of graded transferable college credit will be considered for admission based on their completion of high school course requirements and college courses attempted.
+Freshmen: Students who wish to enter Upper Iowa University 1) directly from high school or 2) with less than 24 semester hours of graded transferable college credit or ACE (American Council of Education) credit will be considered for admission based on their completion of high school course requirements and college courses attempted.
+ACT or SAT testing scores will also be considerted for students entering directly from high school.